-This is the main town on Mull and instantly recognisable to anyone who has seen the children’s TV programme, Balamory.
+This is the main town on Mull, instantly recognisable to anyone who has seen the children’s TV programme Balamory.
 Tobermory is especially attractive if you arrive on the ferry from Kilchoan, which docks here.
-The pretty painted houses along the waterfront are just the start though, Tobermory has several attractions despite its small size.
-The excellent Mull museum is based here and there are great options for food in the town, including Café Fish or Mishnish, the latter of which also has rooms.
+The pretty painted houses along the waterfront are just the start, though; Tobermory has several attractions despite its small size.
+The excellent Mull Museum is based here, and there are great options for food in the town, including Café Fish or Mishnish, the latter of which also has rooms.

 The golf course above Tobermory is not the easiest course, partly due to the distracting view, which is exceptional.
-With nine holes, this course should not be underestimated, as these are a true challenge (and not just because of the view!)
+With nine challenging holes, this course should not be underestimated (and not just because of the view).
 This course is a perfect example of how clever thinking can create a truly memorable game – it is not large, but it is perfectly formed.
-You will find the price a true bargain and may well be tempted to add a little more cash into the honesty box.
+You will find the price a true bargain and may well be tempted to add a little more cash to the honesty box.
 If you are a golfer and are visiting Mull, do not miss this.

-Mull only has one Munro, or mountain over 3000 feet (914 metres) It’s called Ben More, which is also the only Munro on a Scottish island other than those on Skye.
-This is a relatively straight-forward climb and well worth the effort, as on a clear day the views from the top are outstanding.
+Mull only has one Munro, or a mountain over 3,000ft (914m).
+It’s called Ben More, which is also the only Munro on a Scottish island other than those on Skye.
+This is a relatively straightforward climb and well worth the effort, as on a clear day the views from the top are outstanding.
 If it is not clear, it should be noted that the mountain contains magnetic rocks, so your compass may not give an accurate bearing.

 Mull is full of wildlife.
 From the high mountains to the seabed and everywhere in between, there are wonders of the natural world to be found.
-This is one of the best places in the UK to see otters and white-tailed sea-eagles, often referred to as ‘flying barn doors’, due to their size.
-Both of these can be found on your own just by sitting by the coast and waiting, but there are also boat tours available with local guides who know exactly where to look, or walking tours lead by exceptionally knowledgeable staff.
+This is one of the best places in the UK to see otters and white-tailed sea eagles, often referred to as “flying barn doors” due to their size.
+You can find both of these on your own just by sitting by the coast and waiting, but there are also boat tours available with local guides who know exactly where to look, or walking tours lead by exceptionally knowledgeable staff.
 For many people, these close and wild encounters are the principal draw of Mull.